A staple on the sidelines for Gator sports teams, Gatorade also replenishes a different kind of athlete at the University of Florida: butterflies.

 “They favor Fierce Melon,” he said.

-Daniels remains cautiously optimistic at the Miami blues’ shot at a comeback and said the program is a prime example of why the Florida Museum matters.
+Daniels remains cautiously optimistic about the Miami blues’ shot at a comeback and said the program is a prime example of why the Florida Museum matters.

 “We’re involved in active conservation, stewarding the planet and protecting Miami blues as a crucial part of Florida’s natural heritage.”